awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    kubectl get nodes
    ```

 1. Delete the original node group with the following command\.
-In the command, replace every `example-value` with your cluster and node group names:
+In the command, replace every `example value` with your cluster and node group names:

    ```
    eksctl delete nodegroup --cluster my-cluster --name standard-nodes